fakhrip/bareksa-interview-project/README.md

 ## It didnt work

 Make sure you deleted the docker volume of `bareksa_project_db` and `bareksa_project_cache` if you happen to change each of the service password after the first image creation

+But, im sure that is not the error: in that case go check `logs.txt` file in the root of the repository folder to find out more